nielsenchristianole/mlops_oracle_mnist/reports/README.md

 We devide the explanation of the figure into two parts.
 The user and the developer

 **User**
 The user downloads our code from github and can then test our model by building and running the docker images for the front and back end.
+The front end is build using streamlit which talkes together with our backend through FastAPI using BentoML.
+The model is converted to onnx, so it can run without using pytorch.
+This makes the containers for both the front back backend very lightweight.
+In the image, we draw an arrow to the cloud since this was a goal of ours.
+We did not manage to implement this, so it remains as a future project.

+**Developer**

 ![this figure](figures/ml-pipeline.png)